 The impact of higher or lower unit price trajectories (a, b, c & d) on the real income multiplier & economic growth

-With higher multipliers any slack in the capacity of the productive sectors will be taken up and a point will be reached where it is necessary to employ more people to satisfy the increases in consumption arising from the growth in real incomes resulting from price competitivity.
+The generation of employmentWith higher multipliers any slack in the capacity of the productive sectors will be taken up and a point will be reached where it is necessary to employ more people to satisfy the increases in consumption arising from the growth in real incomes resulting from price competitivity.
 As a result the growth in real incomes not only penetrates all income categories it also results in those who were unemployed gaining higher real incomes as a result of gainful employment.

 The impact of the Real Growth Multiplier on employment naturally depends upon the performance of price setting and the elasticity of consumption for different products and services.
 Each product and service has a specific production function, that is, they combine different proportions of the factors of equipment and labour capacity.
 At first an increase in production takes up slack in equipment and the workforce and then once full capacity is reached, a point where overhead costs are minimized, further expansion in capacity will be achieved by taking on more labour and investment in capital equipment.
 Figure 3 shows possible factor distributions for production functions producing 100 and 150 units of output each day.
 Where there is a high proportion of capital equipment in comparison with labour the production function is considered to be "capital intensive" and where more labour is used then "labour intensive".
-When considering how to move from 100 units of output to 160 units of output, a production system, represented by point "b", can move in several directions2, for example to point "d" using more capital equipment and automation, to an intermediate position "e" or by simply taking on more labour to arrive at point "f".
+When considering how to move from 100 units of output to 160 units of output, a production system, represented by point "b", can move in several directions

 Figure 3

-Capital Intensive
+Capital Intensive | |

-Labour Intensive
+Labour Intensive |

 The actual expansion in employment depends upon the technological factor intensity applied as a result of decisions for expansion in the light of costs and the actual rise in consumption of output according to unit prices.
 Where expansion involves more capital intensity then the numbers employed by companies manufacturing the equipment concerned would normally increase and in association with an ability to raise wages.
 Less capital intensive and more labour intensive technolcogical investment would raise emplotment more.

-One of the interesting issues when MPC and the multiplier is discussed is that quite often no mention is made of where the impulse for growth comes from.
+Where does the impulse for growth come from?One of the interesting issues when MPC and the multiplier is discussed is that quite often no mention is made of where the impulse for growth comes from.
 How, for example, does the increase in nominal incomes appear?

 Under conventional policies we know that this is attempted by applying the conventional demand analysis based on the assumptions surrounding the Aggregate Demand Model (ADM).
 The track record demonstrates a problem of traction and effectiveness of "growth policies" that have problems trading off inflation and growth or preventing low interest situations from being associated with the diversion of money into assets as opposed to productivity-enhancing investment to lower unit prices.
 On the other hand, Price Performance Policy provides a direct and positive incentive for firms to invest and lower unit prices because of an immediate compensation in the form of a lower PPL and bonuses.
 This results in an immediate lowering of unit prices and enhanced real incomes as illustrated by the stepwise progression in Figure 1 B with movement, for example, by the increments "p", "q" and "r".
 Figure 2 shows these relationships in terms of the PAC Model transactional envelope.
 Thus the impulse for growth and higher employment is more effectively achieved through a policy that provides incentives that support the initiative of economic unit management and workforces.
-This to a large degree negates several aspects of the so-called stages of economic growth model3
+This to a large degree negates several aspects of the so-called stages of economic growth model

 1 Hector McNeill is director of SEEL-Systems Engineering Economics Lab